alexpilk/Clearcode-coding-challenges/README.md

 * `battle([17,-3, 32, -24])` => "evens win" // 10001-11 vs 100000-11000, 2-2 vs 5-3

 This is because there are errors in the examples.
-In the example for the 2nd battle it says that "evens win" instead of "odds win" And in the 3rd battle 17 is represented as 10111 in binary instead of 10001
+In the example for the 2nd battle it says that "evens win" instead of "odds win".
+And in the 3rd battle 17 is represented as 10111 in binary instead of 10001.